Why choose one sport when you can get involved in all three ?

 Who will look after my child ?

 Every coached session is led by a qualified Triathlon Coach who has experience in working with children and young adults.
-All coaches have been through the appropriate checks and the club is registered with Active Stirling and affiliate to the sport governing body - Triathlon Scotland.
+All coaches have been through the appropriate checks and the club is registered with Active Stirling and affiliated to the sport governing body - Triathlon Scotland.

 What special kit do they need ?